CSM Flacăra Moreni: History

-The club was founded in 1922 by English and Dutch engineers from the local oil rig of Astra Română refinery under the name of Astra Română Moreni to encourage the workers and employees to practice sports.
-In 1950 changed its name to Partizanul Moreni as in 1951 to Flacăra Moreni.
+The club was founded in 1922 by English and Dutch engineers working at the local oil facilities of the Astra Română refinery, under the name Astra Română Moreni, with the aim of encouraging workers and employees to practise sport.
+In 1950, the club was renamed Partizanul Moreni, before adopting the name Flacăra Moreni one year later.

-After a merger with the local rival Automecanica Moreni in the year 1977 it was called Flacăra Automecanica Moreni, but in 1985 changed again to Flacăra Moreni.
+Following a merger with local rivals Automecanica Moreni in 1977, the club competed as Flacăra Automecanica Moreni, before returning to the name Flacăra Moreni in 1985.

-Flacăra Moreni mostly played in the Divizia B and the Divizia C, but in the year 1986 they were promoted to Divizia A. In the 1988–89 season they finished in 4th place.
-This meant qualification in the following season for the UEFA Cup, in which Flacăra Moreni in the first round was eliminated against FC Porto 4–1 on aggregate.
+Flacăra spent most of its history in Divizia B and Divizia C, but earned promotion to Divizia A in 1986.
+The club achieved its greatest domestic performance in the 1988–89 season, finishing fourth and qualifying for the 1989–90 UEFA Cup.
+In its only European campaign, Flacăra was eliminated in the first round by FC Porto, losing 4–1 on aggregate.